LinkedIn Learning: Pricing, Features, Best Courses

 In the United States, there are two giants in the digital online learning course – LinkedIn Learning and Udemy.

-While Udemy far exceeds its competitor in terms of volume (number of digital trainings), and therefore learners (the more choices you have, the more you increase your chances of getting customers tenfold), LinkedIn is still a powerful media.
+While Udemy far exceeds its competitor in terms of volume (number of digital trainings), and therefore learners (the more choices you have, the more you increase your chances of getting customers tenfold), LinkedIn is still a powerful medium.

 |LinkedIn Learning||+13 000|